ebdsms/eBDSMSotp/README.md

 	}
 ```

-# Constants for SMS Send STRING
+# Constants for SMS Send String
 Add the following code inside your `Activity`:
 ``` gradle